Skip to content

 rm get-docker.sh

-Allow current user to run Docker commands without sudo
+Allow current user to run Docker commands

 sudo usermod -aG docker $USER

-Configure rootless Docker
+Configure Rootless Docker

 sudo apt install -y uidmap